A patient reclined in an examine chair and a dentist picking up an instrument from a tray.

 To apply for the General Practice Residency, you must:

-• hold dental qualifications eligible to register in the Province of Manitoba (National Dental Examining Board)
+• Hold dental qualifications eligible for registration in the Province of Manitoba (National Dental Examining Board).

 How to apply